thelooter/portfolio/content/en/blog/building_go_applications_with_gitlab_ci.md

 ## Conclusion

 Alright.
 Now we got our Pipeline.
-Of course it could extended.
+Of course it could be extended.
 For example by building a Docker Image out of your code and publishing it.
 But thats a task for another day.